reinoslav/ProgrammingLanguagesAssignment2SS17/README.md

 # ProgrammingLanguagesAssignment2SS17
-Second assignment of the lecture Programming Languages at UT Vienna.
+Second assignment of the lecture Programming Languages at TUW.